hyochan/react-native-typescript-starter/Readme.md

-# Sample App is developed with Starter Project
+# React Native Typescript Starter
-# Helpful starter project for react-native
+# Helpful starter project for react-native with typescript

 # Directories are well structured
 1. Typescript support.
 Run tsc -w while developing which will create files in build folder.